astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 * `Install TensorFlow on Ubuntu`_: A comprehensive tutorial on how to install TensorFlow on Ubuntu
 * `Installation of TensorFlow`_: The video covers how to setup TensorFlow
 * `Installing CPU and GPU TensorFlow on Windows`_: A tutorial on TensorFlow installation for Windows
-* `Installing the GPU version of TensorFlow for making use of your CUDA GPU`_: A gpu-targeted TensoFlow installation
+* `Installing the GPU version of TensorFlow for making use of your CUDA GPU`_: A GPU-targeted TensoFlow installation

 .. _Install TensorFlow on Ubuntu: https://www.youtube.com/watch?v=_3JFEPk4qQY&t=3s